maurges/every-rust-gui-library/notes.md

 fucking draw.
 Even if I create it statically, it's gone!

 Fuck, now it magically works.
 This piece of shit is very brittle.

+After I managed it to show, adding new functionality to the widget is really not bad.
+Adding editing capability was very easy.

+Oh shit, weird effects when resizing the window.
+Everything suddenly squishes.
+I thought it would stay the same and start scrolling instead.

+And it's done.
+Dialogue interface is nice.
+Or at least it would be, if there was an option to check if the file dialogue has completed successfuly.
+Maybe that's done with the get_files, but ehhhhh I'm tired of this.

+Initially I wanted the save and load buttons to be below, but that would be suuuuuuuch a huge pain to layout, so I didn't do it.
+Points taken from fltk, although I knew it yesterday already.

+Overall, this is an ok library.
+Really good for small visualizations, but not really good for big apps, unless you want to roll out your own layouting, which is not as simple as I'd thought initially.
+But here it would compete with immediate mode libraries, and I don't know if it would win there.
+In terms of design it's ugly as 1998, and even gtk style doesn't help.
+Is it gtk1 or what?
+One advantage is great input support, and it seems to support accessibility.

+- Default widgets: enough, ugly
+- Creating simple widgets: simple
+- Creating compound widgets: medium, unintuitive
+- Layouting: easy for built-in widgets, very hard for custom
+- Custom layouts: very hard
+- Setting up: very easy
+- Documentation: good
+- Tutorial: present, I didn't need it much
+- Diving into source: possible and not bad
+- Overall: approve, a very viable option to use now